AlexH-HankIT/phpietadmin-gui/README.md

 backup is created before changes are made.

 ## Compatibility
-Phpietadmin is tested on 8.
+Phpietadmin is tested on Debian 8.
 Basically it should work on every linux distribution with php 5.6 >= and apache2.
 Official support for CentOS is planned.

 ## Screens